holium/holium-node/CLI.md

-  logs        Prints logs (--attach to connect to stdout) command     Run a command against the instance. upgrade     Checks for updates and applies them apps        Returns a list of all apps (agents) running with all metadata app         A subcommand for managing apps
+  logs        Prints logs (--attach to connect to stdout) command     Run a command against the instance. upgrade     Checks for updates and applies them apps        Returns a list of all apps (agents) running with all metadata (docket) app         A subcommand for managing apps
 ```